CrunchyData/pgCompare/README.md

 Actions:
 - **check**:  Recompare the out of sync rows from previous compare
 - **compare**:  Perform database compare
+- **copy-table**: Copy pgCompare metadata for table.
+Must specify table alias to copy using --table option
 - **discover**:  Disocver tables and columns
 - **init**: Initialize the repository database